snehavyas12/E-commerce_SQL_EDA/SQL_Powered_ECommerce_Sales_Insights.md

 ![alt text](image-10.png)

 #### Insights:
 For seasonality, the range of total sales extends from 487194 to 514798.
-The month 5 i.e. May has the lowest total for thear, whereas October shows the highest total.
+The month 5 i.e. May has the lowest total for the year, whereas October shows the highest total.
 On an average, for each month, around 501659.34 was the total sales.
 This shows steady sales, with some insignificant fluctuations.

 ### 12. Total revenue per product -- top sellers
 WITH metrics AS (